-in reference to [9(6)] and the way [9(6)] represented CyQuest and the Management Team in Tier One training on [sic] yesterday.
-They stated that they was [sic] not happy with [9(6)] professionalism and the way [9(6)] conducted [9(6)] asked about incentives, overtime and other things that should be addressed with [the] CyQuest Management Team only.
-I apologized to [10(6)] and [9(6)] and informed them that I will report it to the appropriate individuals.
+in reference to and the way represented CyQuest and the Management Team in Tier One training on [sic] yesterday.
+They stated that they was [sic] not happy with professionalism and the way conducted asked about incentives, overtime and other things that should be addressed with [the] CyQuest Management Team only.
+I apologized to and informed them that I will report it to the appropriate individuals.
 I just wanted to give you a heads up.

-Within minutes of receipt of the email from [0](6) Brown emailed CyQuest human resources manager(0)(6) and project manager(0)(6) about the Complainant.
+Within minutes of receipt of the email from Brown emailed CyQuest human resources manager and project manager about the Complainant.
 He wrote, "This is a serious offense and must be firmly managed.
-It's my preference to terminate [0](6) for [0](6) unprofessional behavior which is contrary to CyQuest.
-I say we obtain statements from (0)(6) and anyone else who witnessed the conversation."
+It's my preference to terminate for unprofessional behavior which is contrary to CyQuest.
+I say we obtain statements from and anyone else who witnessed the conversation."

-provided a written statement.
-[9][9] wrote, in pertinent part:
+provided a written statement. (b)(6) wrote, in pertinent part:

-On October 23, 2014, (1)(6) gather all the supervisors for a quick meeting about the benefit payment deadlines.
-(1)(6) started to speak and before (2)(6) could finish (5)(6) started to interrupt
+On October 23, 2014, [6] requested that gather all the supervisors for a quick meeting about the benefit payment deadlines.
+[6] started to speak and before [6] could finish [6] started to interrupt

-^{(b)(6)} Both ^{(b)(6)} and I requested that ^{(b)(6)} let ^{(b)(6)} finish. ^{(b)(6)} attempted to interrupt ^{(b)(6)} three more times during ^{(b)(6)} discussion and each time was asked to wait until the end of the discussion. ^{(b)(6)} stood up and stated ^{(b)(6)} was supposed to be at lunch and was not going to be yelled at.
-I asked ^{(b)(6)} to sit down and listen and ^{(b)(6)} [said] I was not supporting the management team against^{(b)(6)} and from a business process we were not being given enough time.
-Both ^{(b)(6)} and I expressed to ^{(b)(6)} that ^{(b)(6)} needs to learn to listen.
+Both and I requested that let let finish. attempted to interrupt three more times during discussion and each time was asked to wait until the end of the discussion.
+Stood up and stated was supposed to be at lunch and was not going to be yelled at.
+I asked to sit down and listen and [said] I was not supporting the management team against and from a business process we were not being given enough time.

+...
+Both and I expressed to that that the finish.

-management team. ^{(b)(b)} fails to adjust ^{(b)(b)} approach for different audiences, does not select the correct forum for discussion issues, and is confrontational to others who do not share ^{(b)(b)} views.
+behavior was disrespectful and argumentative to behavior was disrespectful and argumentative to management team.
+Fails to adjust approach for different audiences, does not select the correct forum for discussion issues, and is confrontational to others who do not share will views.